 2017, when we saw the resurrection of the strategy.
 Today, it is benefiting from an increase in new issuance thanks to a new tax law which favours the usage of convertible bonds, as well as refinancing issues that some companies are facing.
-Corporations will prefer this instrument over traditional bonds to get lower financing rates otherwise unsustainable.
-Corporate action opportunities are also accelerating for the strategy as issuers are addressing their capital structures.
+From our point of view, corporations will prefer this instrument over traditional bonds to get lower financing rates otherwise unsustainable.
+We belive that corporate action opportunities are also accelerating for the strategy as issuers are addressing their capital structures.
 With the current low convertible bond prices, CFOs are taking the opportunity to negotiate refinancings before maturity despite higher rates, as they can repay their bonds early at a discount and avoid the pull to par at maturity.